collaborativeinternet/collaborativeinternet.github.io/wiki/how-to-edit-the-wiki.md

     layouts: default
     ---

-This writes meta-data about layout write into the file.
+Be sure to include the three dashes on top and bottom.
+This code creates meta-data instructions about layout directly into the file.
+Without those instructions, a .md (markdown) page won't be served.
 See section on metadata [here](http://developmentseed.org/blog/2012/june/25/prose-a-content-editor-for-github/) or check out the details [here](http://jekyllrb.com/docs/frontmatter/) for a bit of an explanation.
 4. Save your changes by clicking the disk icon on the right

 ### Linking Between Pages